-The Illinois Judicial Inquiry Board is pleased to present its 2022 Report which explains the constitutional authority of the Board and describes the Board's jurisdiction as well as its procedures.
-The report also provides a summary of Board actions regarding complaints received initiated during several fiscal years and contains summaries of formal complaints filed by the Board with the Illinois Courts Commission.
+The Illinois Judicial Inquiry Board is pleased to present its 2024 Report which explains the Board's constitutional authority and describes its procedures.
+The report also provides a summary of action taken on all requests for investigation received during the past few fiscal years, and summaries of formal complaints filed against judges with the Illinois Courts Commission.

-The Illinois Constitution charges the Board with the responsibility of receiving and investigating complaints of ethical misconduct and physical or mental incapacity made against judges serving in the state courts of Illinois and, when warranted, to file and prosecute formal complaints before the Commission.
+The Illinois Constitution charges the Board with the responsibility of receiving and investigating allegations of ethical misconduct and physical or mental incapacity made against judges serving in the state courts of Illinois, and when warranted, to file and prosecute formal complaints before the Commission.